premrume/speakeasy/README.md

 This worked okay when storing files on disk, but for V0.4, might want to serialize given the fsgrid

 ## Notes about TF CLIENT:
-* The current Version only accesses ENDE; it is tuned to OpenNMT framework !!!
+* The current Version accesses ENDE; it is tuned to OpenNMT framework !!!
+* The current Version also accesses KOR; it is tuned to OpenNMT framework !!!